After many years of hard work, we finally have a non-beta release for the DIPlib 3 project.

 We support Windows, macOS and Linux, and Python versions 3.7, 3.8 and 3.9.
 On Linux also 3.6 is supported.
 If you use a different platform or a different version of Python, you will need to build from source.
 This is not complicated.
 We have simple and clear instructions available.

-For use from MATLAB, you need to build from source.
+You need to build from source.
 This is not complicated.
 We have simple and clear instructions available.
 We don’t yet have a simple way of generating the DIPimage distribution (MATLAB toolbox), hopefully one day we will.